greenboxal/doggohub/doc/workflow/gitlab_flow.md

 There is room for more feedback and after the assigned person feels comfortable with the result the branch is merged.
 If the assigned person does not feel comfortable they can close the merge request without merging.

-In GitLab it is common to protect the long-lived branches (e.g. the master branch) so that normal developers [can't modify these protected branches](http://docs.gitlab.com/ce/permissions/permissions.html).
+In DoggoHub it is common to protect the long-lived branches (e.g. the master branch) so that normal developers [can't modify these protected branches](http://docs.doggohub.com/ce/permissions/permissions.html).
 So if you want to merge it into a protected branch you assign it to someone with master authorizations.

-## Issues with GitLab flow
+## Issues with DoggoHub flow

 ![Merge request with the branch name 15-require-a-password-to-change-it and assignee field shown](merge_request.png)

-GitLab flow is a way to make the relation between the code and the issue tracker more transparent.
+DoggoHub flow is a way to make the relation between the code and the issue tracker more transparent.

 Any significant change to the code should start with an issue where the goal is described.
 Having a reason for every code change is important to inform everyone on the team and to help people keep the scope of a feature branch small.
-In GitLab each change to the codebase starts with an issue in the issue tracking system.
+In DoggoHub each change to the codebase starts with an issue in the issue tracking system.
 If there is no issue yet it should be created first provided there is significant work involved (more than 1 hour).
 For many organizations this will be natural since the issue will have to be estimated for the sprint.
 Issue titles should describe the desired state of the system, e.g. "As an administrator I want to remove users without receiving an error" instead of "Admin can't remove users.".